fullstackkmoreno/NET_Test_v_3.0/README.md

 # NET_Test_v_3.0

-1 get the two projects from repository  (https://git-scm.com/book/en/v2/Git-Tools-Bundling) back-end and front-end 2 go to folder from back-end and open project at visual studio 3 now go menu tools/package nuget manage/console package manage and execute the commands next: to create estados, publicaciones, comentarios tables:
+1 get the two projects from repository back-end and front-end 2 go to folder from back-end and open project at visual studio 3 now go menu tools/package nuget manage/console package manage and execute the commands next: to create database: open and execute file: 0-Script Data Base to create estados, publicaciones, comentarios tables: open and execute file: 1-Script Base ó execute the commands next:
 Add-Migration initial1
 Update-Database
 to create SistemaDeUsuarios tables: